markuryy/caption-helper/README.md

 # Caption Helper

-Caption Helper is a powerful tool designed to assist in creating, managing, and enhancing captions for images, particularly for use in Stable Diffusion training.
-Created by Markury (GitHub: [markuryy](https://github.com/markuryy)).
+Caption Helper is a simple tool designed to assist in creating, managing, and enhancing captions for images, particularly for use in Stable Diffusion training.

 ## Features